 Consulting with Legal Professionals:

-Given the complexities, consulting with a lawyer who specialises in real estate or landlord-tenant law in Florida is advisable.
+Given the complexities, consulting with a Airbnb lawyer who specialize in real estate or landlord-tenant law in Florida is advisable.

 Legal Considerations: A Deeper Dive